ehrpg/lastdescent/docs/overview.md

 scientific reports have proven that Kepler 22b is indeed capable of sustaining human life.
 The new colony is currently being funded by the Final Frontier Conglomerate (FFC), a conglomerate involving both major companies the FMR and the United Nations.
-The new colony currently houses 15 thousand people in total.
+The new colony currently houses 32000 people in total.

 # Space Treaty of 2034